Hube2/acf-user-role-field-setting/readme.txt

 = 2.1.12 =
 * minor code reorganiztion in prepare_field filter
+* other code cleanup
+* reverted to acf/save_post for $_POST filtering (corrected in ACF)
+* corrected an issue with repeater sub fields when reordered
+* PLEASE NOTE THAT VERSION 3 WILL REMOVE SUPPORT FOR ACF < 5.5.0

 = 2.1.11 =
 * corrected issue - field values not saved when fields set for specifice user roles